Bride and groom kissing by church entrance

 In this guide, we’ve organized some of the best wedding venues in Michigan by region—Detroit/Southeast, West Michigan/Holland, Traverse City, Charlevoix/Petoskey, and the Upper Peninsula/Mackinac—as well as by budget: budget-friendly, mid-range, and luxury.

 Generally speaking, budget venues come in under $5,000 for the rental, mid-range options fall between $5,000–$10,000, and luxury venues often start around $10,000 and up (not including food and beverage).
 Keep in mind: many venues offer off-peak discounts, weekday rates, or all-inclusive packages that can help stretch your budget even further.
+Keep in mind pricing changes frequently and is not guaranteed by Promani.

 Ready to explore our favorite Michigan wedding venues?
 Let’s get started!